dmwm/auth-proxy-server/README.md

 ### auth-proxy-server
 Go implementation of reverse proxy server with with OAuth OIDC or x509 authentication.
+It provides CMS authentication headers based on CRIC information, has optional ability to send asynchrounously request information to StompAMQ endpoint, and build-in rotate logs functionality.

+#### Server configuration
 The server relies on the followign configuration file:
 ```
 # server configuration file, for more see Config struct in the code